koculu/Regor/docs/api/createComponent.md

 - The `context` parameter defines the behavior and data of your component.

-- The `template` parameter specifies how the component's UI is rendered.
+- The `templateOptions` parameter specifies how the component's UI is rendered.
 You can select an existing element in the DOM, provide HTML content, or use a JSON structure to define the component's structure.

 - The `options` parameter allows you to configure various aspects of the component, such as enabling or disabling interpolation, specifying props, or setting a default name.